bay Safety

 Weymouth Bay Zoning Buoys

-Please see the attached zone buoyage layout and information Weymouth Bay Chart and Weymouth Bay Water Sports Safety Information Leaflet.
+Please make yourself familiar with the Weymouth Bay zone buoyage layout and necessary information Weymouth Bay Chart and Weymouth Bay Water Sports Safety Information Leaflet.

 Please refer to the following NTM's for more information: